jstuecker/pytest-jax-bench/README.md

 ### Plotting SVG Graphs
-You can autocreate SVG graphs if your jitted function by passing the option "--ptjb-graphs-svg".
+You can autocreate SVG graphs of your jitted function by passing the option "--ptjb-save-graph".
 A new run's graph will only be saved if it differs from the last saved graph.
 (The difference detection is a bit challenging and may be slightly noisy.)
 Be aware that some graphs may get quite large!

-## ToDo:
-* Test on CPU
+You can also toggle this per test by setting `@pytest.mark.ptjb(save_graph=True)`